kubos/kubos/docs/services/rust-services.rst

 ====================

-The payload service provided in the ``examples`` folder can be compiled by running this command ``cargo kubos -c build`` from inside of the Kubos SDK Vagrant box.
+The payload service provided in the ``examples`` folder can be compiled by running this command ``cargo kubos -c build``.
+This command must be run from within the folder ``examples/rust-service/service``.
+It is also suggested that this command be run from inside of the Kubos SDK Vagrant box.
 The ``cargo kubos -c build`` command can be used to build any Rust service or crate from within the Vagrant box.

 The service can then be run by this command ``cargo kubos -c run``.
+This command must also be run from within the folder ``examples/rust-service/service``.
 You will want to check that port 5000 is forwarded out of your Vagrant box before testing the service.
 Once it is up and running you can navigate to http://127.0.0.1:5000/graphiql for the interactive GraphiQL interface.